brichan17/brichan17.github.io/notes.md

 [Notes on C\*-algebras](Notes on C*-algebras.pdf)

 This is a set of typed notes about the basic theory of C*-algebras.
-It begins from the very beginning; assuming that the reader is new to the notion of a C*-algebra.
+It serves as an introduction to the theory of C*-algebras, assuming that the reader has not encountered the notion of a C*-algebra before.

 # Functional Analysis